Is Meditation Safe for Everyone? Safety Boundaries and Warning Signs

 When should you stop meditating?
 Stop the session if meditation triggers panic, flashbacks, depersonalization, derealization, feeling unsafe in the body, confusion, intrusive memories, urges to self-harm, or symptoms that worsen after practice.

 Mild restlessness is different.
-Boredom, fidgeting, or the mind wandering to a grocery list is common beginner material.
+Boredom, fidgeting, or the mind drifting toward the museum map you meant to check later is common beginner material.
 Serious distress is not the same thing.

 If you feel unsafe, open your eyes, look around the room, name ordinary objects, and move gently.
 Feel tile under your feet.
 Contact a clinician, trusted support person, or crisis service if safety is at risk.
 If you might harm yourself or someone else, seek emergency help now rather than trying another grounding exercise.
 In the U.S., call or text 988 for the Suicide & Crisis Lifeline; outside the U.S., use your local emergency or crisis number.
 Meditation should not be pushed through when it reliably worsens symptoms.
 More detail on possible meditation side effects can help you compare normal discomfort with warning signs.